EliteFarmers/Website/README.md

 5. Make a copy of your new `.env` file and rename it to `.env.production`.
 You should have both.
 You can ignore the production enviroment file for running in dev mode, it just needs to exist.

-6. Start up the database and redis containers (or other postgres database if you went that route).
-You'll need to have `docker-compose` (comes with [Docker Desktop](https://www.docker.com/products/docker-desktop/)) installed on your system.
+6. Run the website in dev mode with the following:

     ```
-    docker-compose up database cache --build -d
-    ```

-    This command will only start up the database, and not the production container.
-For ease of use, the docker compose up and down functions are aliased to `npm run up` and `npm run down`.

-7. Run the website in dev mode with the following:

-    ```
-    npm run dev
+    pnpm run dev
     ```

     Navigate to the link sent in the terminal, and it (should) load!